chenhengwei1999/ISSPA/docs/source/appendix/isspa_library.rst

         rospy.init_node('test_import_python_package')
         test_log()

-And, run the following command to make the script executable:
+Then, we run the following command to make the script executable:

 .. code-block:: bash